 In the Old Testament, wine is referred to as "the blood of the grape."
-Although it is used as a metaphor for wine, we know Jesus meant it literally when he blessed wine and commanded us to "drink his blood" (John 6:53; 54; 55; 56).
+Although it is used as a metaphor for wine, we know Jesus meant it literally when h

 "Curds from the herd, and milk from the flock, with fat of lambs and rams, herds of Bashan and goats, with the finest of the wheat-and of the blood of the grape you drank wine" (Deuteronomy 32:14, also, Genesis 49:10-11).